-PSEQ are linked to programme-specific objectives in precise terms.
-The more precise the objective is, the easier is the formulation of the EQ and the more straightforward it becomes to link individual programme interventions to specific outcomes.
-In RDPs themselves, programme-specific objectives are not necessarily accompanied by PSEQ.
-When developing PSEQ the task is to identify to what extent:
+PSEQs are linked to programme-specific objectives in precise terms.
+The more precise the objective is, the easier the formulation of the EQ and the more straightforward it becomes to link individual programme interventions to specific outcomes.
+In RDPs themselves, programme-specific objectives are not necessarily accompanied by PSEQs.
+When developing PSEQs the task is to identify to what extent:

-- CEQ reflect the programme-specific objectives and expected effects of the intervention logic; - CEQ, related judgement criteria and indicators will enable the evaluator to capture the full range of achievements of programme-specific objectives of the particular RDP and the programme-specific effects;
+- CEQs reflect the programme-specific objectives and expected effects of the intervention logic; - CEQ related judgement criteria and indicators will enable the evaluator to capture the full range of achievements of programme-specific objectives of the particular RDP and the programme-specific effects:

-The formulation of PSEQ should:
+The formulation of the PSEQs should:

-- Reflect changes over time resulting from implementation of specific programme elements (e.g. specific programme measures) or specific characteristics of beneficiaries or programming area (e.g. age, gender, type of farms, environmental conditions, etc.). - Specify an activity and an area of interest that can be clearly measured or observed. - Be formulated in a manner that points to only one distinct aspect or change and establishes a clear causal relationship between the programme and a desired change in outcome (effect) (i.e. "To what extent did the change happen due to the intervention?"). - Be clear, specific, straightforward and phrased in terms of capturing the contribution of a given programme to the programme-specific objectives sought in terms of the programme results and impacts. - Take into consideration individual programme objectives and specificities of a given programming area.
+- Reflect changes over time resulting from implementation of specific programme elements (e.g. specific programme measures) or specific characteristics of beneficiaries or programming areas (e.g. age, gender, type of farms, environmental conditions, etc.). - Specify an activity and an area of interest that can be clearly measured or observed. - Be formulated in a manner that points to only one distinct aspect or change and establishes a clear causal relationship between the programme and a desired change in outcome (effect) (i.e. "To what extent did the change happen due to the intervention?"). - Be clear, specific, straightforward and phrased in terms of capturing the contribution of a given programme to the programme-specific objectives sought in terms of the programme results and impacts. - Take into consideration individual programme objectives and specificities of a given programming area.

-It can be expected that in each individual RDP the consistency-check of its intervention logic with evaluation elements (including its linkages to the SWOT analysis) will lead to:
+It can be expected that in each individual RDP the consistency-check of its intervention logic with the evaluation elements (including its linkages to the SWOT analysis) will lead to:

-- A breakdown of the CEQ in more specific PSEQ, - The formulation of new PSEQ, which focus the evaluation on newly identified evaluation topics, and - a fine-tuning of already existing PSEQ.
+- A breakdown of the CEQ into a more specific PSEQ, - The formulation of new PSEQs, which focus on the evaluation of newly identified evaluation topics, and